|Next review: 03/02/2025|

 - All patients, staff and visitors will receive safe, early and appropriate Cardiopulmonary Resuscitation, including early defibrillation when required;

 - All staff with frequent, regular patient contact will attend annual resuscitation training relevant to their role.
-This training will include, as appropriate, anaphylaxis management, identification and response to the deteriorating patient, ResPECT process, including DNACPR recomendations and post resuscitation care;
+This training will include, as appropriate, anaphylaxis management, identification and response to the deteriorating patient, ResPECT process, including DNACPR recommendations and post resuscitation care;

 - All in-patient vital signs will be recorded and an early warning score will be generated as per Management of the Deteriorating Patient policy.
 This will indicate whether escalation of care is required and ensure the appropriately skilled healthcare professional is called.
 This will aid identification and response to patients at risk from cardio-respiratory arrest;